A little bit about the history of our unique home and how we got started…

 2005 – Great Lakes Theater sold the firehouse to Rockport Square, and it served as the sales office during the first two phases of townhome construction.
 After construction was complete, the firehouse became the community center for Rockport Square residents.

-2014 – While the first floor of the firehouse was being reserved for parties and family gatherings, Rockport residents, Molly and Linda Bondellio, noticed that the front room upstairs (originally the bunk room) was going unused.
-So, they obtained permission to use the upstairs space for practice during completion of their 200-hour yoga teacher training.
-Upon certification, they began offering a few classes, and that’s how Firehouse Yoga was born!
+2014 – While the first floor of the firehouse was being reserved for parties and family gatherings, Rockport resident, Molly Bondellio, noticed that the front room upstairs (originally the bunk room) was going unused.
+So, she obtained permission to use the upstairs space for practice during completion of their 200-hour yoga teacher training.
+Upon certification, she began offering a few informal classes, and that’s how Firehouse Yoga was born!